xahitdev/autoclicker/README.md

 # autoclicker
- an autoclicker for various use cases
+ an autoclicker written in Rust for various use cases